 Seashore Mallow could be described as a shrub that dies down in the winter.
 In late spring growth emerges from a woody, clump-forming rootstock and quickly reaches five feet in height and width, so give plants plenty of room when deciding where to place them.
 Siting plants in a sheltered and sunny spot will prevent the need to stake and ensure there are plenty of flowers.

 In garden literature, seashore mallow is often described as a relatively short-lived perennial, persisting five years or less.
-Whether these reports are caused by cultural conditions or genetics of the plant material is uncertain, but in our garden we have 12-year-old plants that are thriving and show no sign of decline.
+Whether these reports are caused by cultural conditions or genetics of the plant material is uncertain, but in our garden, we have 15-year-old plants that are thriving and show no sign of decline.

 In the landscape, seashore mallow has traditionally been used for ecological restoration where it is perfect for planting around ponds and lakes, in ditches, rain gardens, and brackish marshes.
 In the garden, it can create a strong texture element and can be used successfully as a focal point in all but the smallest gardens.
 Below are some native plant companions that enjoy similar cultural conditions and provide textural contrast to the coarser leaves of seashore mallow: